Skip to main content

 Severe anxiety is not a normal part of aging—and you don’t have to accept living with it.
 If excessive worry is keeping you from a happy and productive life, talk to your doctor.
 Today’s anxiety treatments are safe and effective and can help you feel like yourself again.

-Learn more about mental health for older adults and take an anxiety screening.
+Learn more about mental health for older adults and get resources to help you manage your well-being as you age.

 Sources